 1. Bhagsu Nag Temple

 It is among the must-visit places in McLeod Ganj.
-Take a dip in the cool water which is present in the premises of the temple, for positive energy and visit the ancient temple for its architecture and history.
+Take a dip in the fantastic water present on the temple’s premises for positive energy, and visit the ancient temple for its architecture and history.

 2. Bhagsu Nag Waterfall

-Visited Bhagsu Nag Temple, don’t know where to go?
+Have you visited the Bhagsu Nag Temple but don’t know where to go?

 Head straight To Bhagsu Nag Waterfall.
-The walk till the waterfall is scenic and breathtaking and a bit of steep too, actually more than a bit.
-Take proper rests between and enjoy the moment.
+The walk to the waterfall is scenic and breathtaking and a bit steep too, actually more than a bit.
+So take proper rest between and enjoy the moment.

-However, there are few shops in-between just in case you need something to eat and also the same when you reach the waterfall.
+However, there are few shops in-between just if you need something to eat and the same when you reach the waterfall.

 3. Shiva Cafe

-You might be thinking, why I am listing cafe again?
+You might be thinking, why am I listing the cafe again?

-This cafe is above the waterfall, the only in that particular area and that too at this height.
+This cafe is above the waterfall, the only one in that particular area and also at this height.

-But there’s a steep climb (you have to climb everywhere, since its mountains) to reach till there.
-Enjoy your food with mountain views, sitting above the waterfall.
+But there’s a steep climb (you have to climb everywhere since it’s mountains) to reach there.
+So enjoy your food with mountain views, sitting above the waterfall.

 4. Shop in the local markets

 The market starts before the Bhagsu Nag Temple.
-It doesn’t have anything different to offer apart from some local hand made items and clothes.
+It doesn’t have anything different to offer except some local handmade items and clothes.

 However, Dharamkot is just a few steps away from Upper Bhagsu.
-By a few steps, I mean few steps you just have to climb the stairs and a normal walk.
+So, a few steps, you have to climb the stairs and a regular walk a few steps.

-What people will be encountering in Upper Bhagsu?
+What all You’ll be Encountering in Upper Bhagsu?

-Some of them living here from the past few months, a year or for a few days practicing yoga, learning meditation depriving peace and gaining culture insights.
+Some of them have been living here for the past few months, a year, or for a few days practicing yoga, learning meditation depriving peace, and gaining cultural insights.

-In my point of view, don’t travel like a Tourist be a Traveler instead who learns something and in-return shares the knowledge, adapt to the conditions and most important travel responsibly.
+From my point of view, don’t travel like a Tourist.
+Be a Traveler instead who learns something and shares the knowledge, adapts to the conditions, and most importantly, travels responsibly.

-Do let me know your experience in the comments below and also if you found something knowledgeable to share, contact or just drop it below.
+Let me know your experience in the comments below, and also, if you found something knowledgeable to share, contact me or drop it down.